 What makes your shop unique?
-From feedback from our customers I can confidently say our building is unique.
+From customer feedback we can confidently say our building is unique.
 Such a rough-built timber and corrugated iron building would not have survived in many other towns.
-The fact that Nundle is so small and underdeveloped meant our rustic building is still standing in the main street.
+The fact that Nundle is so small and underdeveloped means our rustic building is still standing in the main street.
 When we opened there weren’t a lot of stores with the combination of goods that we sell.
-In this post GFC, post September 11 world we’ve started to see more stores stocking the DIY goods made from natural materials that we’ve sold for nearly two decades.
-In some ways we were ahead of the zeitgeist, swapping city life 17 years ago to live in a country community, growing and cooking a lot of our own food.
+In this post GFC, post September 11 world we’ve started to see more stores stocking the DIY goods made from natural materials that we’ve sold since 2000.
+In some ways we were ahead of the zeitgeist, swapping city life in 1998 to live in a country community, growing and cooking a lot of our own food.
 Now a lot of people living in cities bring the country to them, growing veges in their backyard or community gardens, introducing rooftop beehives and preserving seasonal produce.

 Who are your customers?
 Since we started trading online our customers are from all over Australia.
 Our over the counter customers tend to be country people living within a three hour travelling radius of Nundle, while our online customers are from Sydney, Melbourne, Canberra, Queensland, Western Australia and Tasmania.